 With these two companies, we discussed what their take is on involving customers and what the challenges are.

 Often the only ones having direct customer contact are the ones working in customer service.
 They talk to customers all the time every day and they are probably the ones that know the customers best.
 On the opposite, UX teams, CX teams, and product development teams actually don’t have any direct customer contacts, and it may be that many of them have never even spoken with a customer.
-So how are you supposed to drive customer-centric development agenda without having a dialogue with your customers?
+So how are you supposed to drive a customer-centric development agenda without having a dialogue with your customers?

 True customer centricity requires you to gain a deep understanding of your customers and build empathy toward them.
-Both MTV and Nordea have found their own online customer lab on LeanLab platform to be the solution for bringing the customers closer.
-Through an online customer lab, the teams have been able to build a community of their own customers with whom the development teams can connect and have a continuous dialogue to test and develop ideas and concepts with.
+Both MTV and Nordea have found their own online customer lab on theLeanlab platform to be the solution for bringing the customers closer.
+Through an online customer lab, the teams have been able to build a community of their own customers with whom the development teams can connect and have a continuous dialogue to test and develop ideas and concepts.
 This way non-customer-facing departments can connect with real customers, stories, problems, and challenges.
 This helps to relate to customers and drive the customer-centric development agenda and culture forward in the organisation.

 The result?
 Too often you abandon the research as you cannot wait and make a gut decision at the end on your customers' behalf.
 This increases your stress and risk profile of your project going south.